spack/spack/lib/spack/docs/packaging_guide.rst

      version('1.0.1', tag='v1.0.1', submodules=True)

   If a package has per-variant submodules, ``submodules=True`` may not be appropriate.
-Instead, define the ``submodules`` method that returns a list of submodules that should be fetched.
+Instead, define ``submodules`` to be a callable function that takes the package instance as its argument.
+The function should return a list of submodules that should be fetched.

   .. code-block:: python

-     def submodules(self):
+     def submodules(package):
          submodules = []
-         if "+variant-1" in self.spec:
+         if "+variant-1" in package.spec:
              submodules.append("submodule_for_variant_1")
-         if "+variant-2" in self.spec:
+         if "+variant-2" in package.spec:
              submodules.append("submodule_for_variant_2")
          return submodules

+      class MyPackage(Package):
+          version("0.1.0", submodules=submodules)

 .. _github-fetch: